tedla-brandsema/yoink/.readme/YOINKME.md

 You can extend _Yoink_ by creating your own command by implementing the `yoink.ParserFunc` and then registering it with `yoink.Register`.

-You can use _Yoink_ as a library or as a commandline tool.
+_Yoink_ is  available as a library or as a commandline tool.
 See [TODO: heading] for instructions on how to use _Yoink_ on the commandline.

 NOTE: